rsoury/buyte-woocommerce/README.txt

 === Buyte ===
 Contributors: webdoodle
-Tags: apple pay, google pay, fast checkout, digital wallet, mobile first, mobile checkout Stable tag: 0.2.2
+Tags: apple pay, google pay, fast checkout, digital wallet, mobile first, mobile checkout Stable tag: 0.2.3
 Tested up to: 5.2.2
 License: GPLv2 or later License http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==

 Buyte WooCommerce Plugin enables checkout using Apple Pay and Google Pay in a simple, codeless install.
 Accelerate your customer experience with a bite-sized checkout.

-**This plugin is development.**
-Register your interest here: [http://bit.ly/express-wallet-checkout](http://bit.ly/express-wallet-checkout)
+== Description ==

 **What is Buyte?**
-Buyte is a third-party software as a service provider that simplifies the process of getting digital wallets like Apple Pay and Google Pay set up on your eCommerce store.
+Buyte is a open-source digital wallet payment orchestration platform that simplifies the process of getting digital wallets like Apple Pay and Google Pay set up on your eCommerce websites.
+You can find more information about Buyte here: [https://github.com/rsoury/buyte](https://github.com/rsoury/buyte)

 **How does it work?**
 Buyte works by loading a small widget on the eCommerce website that loads widely used digital wallets, hassle-free.